-ESRs agreed that this was a fantastic and enriching experience for their thesis progress and academic careers.
+The ESRs agreed that the bootcamp was a fantastic and enriching experience for both their thesis progress and their wider academic careers.
+Here are their main takeaways:

 This Bootcamp was a challenge, and we definitely won it.
 Having already researched for one year our specific topics gave us the foundation and the knowledge we need to start the hard work.
 Writing constantly is the key to improving our writing skills, becoming clearer, and refining our thinking.
 Personal takeaway: the Ph.D. thesis is your work, your product and you don’t have to be shy and try to do it.
 Just do it!
 Take the reader by the hand and show them where you go.